-COVID 19 2 5 10 ME Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes when using electrical hand tools.
+10 MED Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
+Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes.
 Hands must be washed regularly for at least 20 seconds and the hand sanitiser used as often as possible.
-As podiums are a shared piece of equipment these must be regularly wiped down with anti bacterial spray i.e. tea time, lunch time, end of the day Face coverings must be worn when moving throughout the buildings at all times or when social distancing cannot be maintained 1 5 5 LOW Podiums should not be placed side by side wherever possible to keep the 2m social distance space.
+As podiums are a shared piece of equipment these must be regularly wiped down with anti bacterial spray i.e. tea time, lunch time, end of the day Face coverings must be worn when moving throughout the buildings at all times or when social distancing cannot be maintained Podiums should not be placed side by side wherever possible to keep the 2m social distance space.
 If this is required a face covering must be worn and the time limit kept to below 15 minutes.
 On completion of works PPE is to be disinfected or disposed of and hands washed.

-Reference to detailed risk assessments, company policies, company procedures and British standards must be made as required glove type depends on works being undertaken, 'Showa type' suitable if making connections.
+1 5 5 LOW ----------- --- --- --- ---------- -- glove type depends on works being undertaken, 'Showa type' suitable if making connections.
 Rigger or 'grip gloves'

+Reference to detailed risk assessments, company policies, company procedures and British standards must be made as required